nmayhall-vt/molecool/README.md

 To submit your feature to be incorporated to the main branch, you should submit a `Pull Request`.
 The repository maintainers will review your pull request before accepting your changes.

+To submit your feature to be incorporated to the main branch, you should submit a `Pull Request`.
+The repository maintainers will review your pull request before accepting your changes.

 ### Copyright

 Copyright (c) 2022, Nicholas Mayhall